Dear Guest Family,

 North Beach Inn: Orcas Island Pet Friendly Lodging

-Our thirteen housekeeping cottages are dotted along our expansive private beach, a perfect setting for family gatherings or romantic retreats; for kids or dogs; for playing or relaxing.
+Our housekeeping cottages are dotted along our expansive private beach on the north shore of Orcas Island, a perfect setting for romantic retreats or family gatherings; for kids or dogs; for playing or relaxing.

-With their spacing and wooded setting our comfortable, rustic, beachfront Orcas Island cabins offer a sense of privacy and peace that’s hard to find elsewhere.
+With their spacing and wooded setting our quaint beachfront cabins offer a sense of privacy and peace that’s hard to find elsewhere.
 Kids and dogs love to play on our beach (one-third mile of rare no-bank, pebble and sand), among the finest in the San Juan Islands, with sweeping views towards the Canadian gulf islands to the north-west, and dramatic sunsets.

 - Fully-equipped kitchen or kitchenette